Hager-Aboshady/Hager-Aboshady/README.md

 - 👋 Hi, I’m Hager Aboshady
-- 👀 I’m interested in Cloud Platform Development
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently Cloud Platform Development Trainee at ITI
 <!--- - 💞️ I’m looking to collaborate on ...  --->
 - 📫 How to reach me ...